 As per article 8 of the Law, “provisional article 25” has been added to the Unemployment Insurance Law numbered 4447.
 Accordingly;

-- If the employer has applied for the short-time employment allowance due to COVID-19 pandemic, the payments will be made without waiting for the result of the compliance audit.
+- If the employer has applied for the short-term employment allowance due to COVID-19 pandemic, the payments will be made without waiting for the result of the compliance audit.

 - However, if extra or improper payments are made based on the incorrect information or documents which have been provided by the employer, such payments will be collected from the employer with legal interest.